 BAY AREA STYLES (BOOGALOO ROBOTING STRUTTING):

-Bay Area, California, specifically the San Francisco/Oakland/Richmond areas, were known for contributing these styles.
-Notable groups then to now range from The Black Resurgents, Black Messengers, Derrick & Co, Close Encounters of the Funkiest Kind, Granny & The Robotroids, Demons of the Mind, Midnight Persuasion, Casualistics, Dr. Grave & the Cemetary Slaves, and later Jam Patrol, Audionauts, PT-3000, Playboyz.
-Fillmore, Boogaloo, Roboting & Domino style Strutting routines are known to come from this area.
-The Black Ressurgents perform on tv’s The Gong Show as “Mechanical Device” in the 1970s.
-I am still digging to find this footage.
-More research to follow on this
+Bay Area, California, specifically the Oakland/San Francisco/Richmond areas, were known for contributing the Fillmore, Boogaloo, Roboting, Strutting and Stepping styles where the roots of popping point towards the Bay Area.
+Notable groups range from 1 Plus 1, The Black Resurgents, Black Messengers, Derrick & Co, Close Encounters of the Funkiest Kind, Granny & The Robotroids, Demons of the Mind/Medea Sirkas, Midnight Persuasion, Casualistics, Dr. Grave & the Cemetary Slaves, and later Jam Patrol, Audionauts, PT-3000, Playboyz Inc.

 For more info, visit the BRSAA site here